docsu70/salat-companion/replit.md

 ## Overview

-This is a full-stack web application that allows users to manage and randomly select items from two lists.
-The app provides a clean interface for adding/removing items from "List 1" and "List 2", and generates random selections from both lists simultaneously.
-Built with a modern React frontend and Express.js backend, it uses PostgreSQL for data persistence and follows a type-safe development approach with TypeScript throughout.
+This is a mobile-first web application that allows users to manage and randomly select items from two lists.
+The app provides a clean, compact interface optimized for mobile devices for adding/removing items from "List 1" and "List 2", and generates random selections from both lists simultaneously.
+Built with a modern React frontend and Express.js backend, it uses in-memory storage for fast data access and follows a type-safe development approach with TypeScript throughout.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Target platform: Mobile app (compact, touch-friendly interface)

 ## System Architecture